RKKY signatures as a probe for intrinsic magnetism and AI/QAH phase discrimination in MnBi$_2$Te$_4$ films: Results and discussions

 where $\mathcal{J}_H$ originates exclusively from $g_0(\lambda=-)$.
 The above equation indicates that the interaction here is purely collinear, consisting solely of a Heisenberg term.

 For the $\lambda=+$ case, however, the RKKY interaction retains the general form of Eq. (\ref{eq20}).
 It therefore includes not only collinear RKKY components but also three additional types of spin-frustrated terms (non-collinear components) $\mathcal{J}^{x,y,z}_f$, which are always absent in the $\lambda=-$ case [Eq. (\ref{eq22})].
 The emergence of these additional terms is directly attributable to the band splitting in odd-SL ($\lambda=+$) films.
 This splitting forces $g(\lambda=+)$ in Eq. (\ref{eq19}) to be non-zero, which, according to Eq. (\ref{eq21}), is the necessary condition for generating the spin-frustrated terms.
 The non-zero nature of $g(\lambda=+)$ can be understood from its explicit form: $g(\lambda=+) \propto \sum_{s^\prime} s^\prime K_0(x_{s^\prime})$, where $s^\prime = \pm$ labels the two split bands $\xi_{+, s^\prime}$.
 This expression represents the difference between the contributions from these bands.
 Since band splitting implies $x_{+} \neq x_{-}$, it follows that $K_0(x_+) \neq K_0(x_-)$, thereby guaranteeing a non-zero result for the summation.
-Consequently, for impurities on different surfaces, the two types of films can be unambiguously distinguished simply by observing the presence or absence of spin-frustrated terms.
+Consequently, for impurities on different surfaces, the two types of phases (AI and QAH phases in even- and odd-SL films) can be unambiguously distinguished simply by observing the presence or absence of spin-frustrated terms.